East Fork Bitterroot River in Montana

 Check FWP rules, recent rain, snowmelt, road access, weather, and visual water clarity because no exact live gauge was verified.

-Are there special regulations on the East Fork Bitterroot River?+
+Are there special fishing rules on the East Fork Bitterroot River?

 Yes.
-Check the current Montana FWP regulations for the East Fork and nearby Bitterroot reaches.
+Check the current Montana FWP rules for the East Fork and nearby Bitterroot reaches.

 Bring the hatch-chart flies, a few confidence nymphs, and a streamer box.
 Then adjust for water temperature, clarity, and the insects you actually see.